it-guru/w5base/README.ConfigParameters.txt

 * SKIN
   Oberflächen Skin name

+* AutoLoadMenuPath
+  Allows to define a MenuPath, which should be loaded if no MenuPath is selected (f.e. in case of start w5base application in webfrontend)

 * WEBSERVICEPROXY
   Bei Webservice Verbindungen wird in dieser Variabel die PROXY (nicht Web-Proxy!)
 URL abgespeichert.